 A: Blocks are 16″ tall and 48″ wide (5.33 square feet of form wall).
 You can use blocks, which produce concrete walls from 4″ thick to 12″ thick, in 2-inch increments.
-The insulating walls are 2″ thick.
+The insulating walls are 2.5″ thick per side.
 CAUTION!
 Order blocks by the Concrete Wall Thickness, not the overall thickness.
 For instance, 8″ blocks (for an 8″ concrete wall) are 12″ thick, overall.

 Q: How much money can I expect to save on my utility bills?